Already familiar with this topic? Test your understanding here.

 Because a rupture disc does not modulate, backpressure does not create stability issues as it would for a PSV.

-Instead, it directly affects the pressure differential required for rupture, meaning that high downstream pressure can delay disc activation or alter the effective burst behaviour.
+Instead, it directly affects the pressure differential required for rupture, meaning that high downstream pressure can delay disc activation or alter the effective burst behavior.